 I had an early manatee tour in the morning so after my rough night I was groggily getting up and putting on my bikini.
 I begrudgingly left all of my stuff in my room because I was south of Crystal River and would have to pass back through anyway on my way to Tampa.

 Once you get accustomed to the freezing water and feel like you’re able to move your limbs in some sort of motion that resembles swimming, the guides will show you over to the manatees!

 Ohmygodohmygodohmygod.
 Look how sweet he looks.
 Manatees are so gentle and kind and I swear you can see right into their little souls.
-I think I screamed into my snorkel about 27 times before I got my shit together.
+I think I screamed and laughed into my snorkel about 27 times before I got my sh** together.

 They are covered in a fine coating of tactile hair called vibrissae.
 I learned that they have over 5,000 of these hairs, with almost half being on their face alone!
 So, that means the MANATEES WILL SWIM UP AGAINST YOU AND TOUCH YOU WITH THEIR FACE AND BODIES!
 I die…I can’t even handle that.

 When researching where to swim with manatees in Florida, I decided to choose Crystal River and this particular company because I read that they are very respectful of the animals.